typelevel/cats/docs/src/site/index.md

 <div class="msg warn"> <p><strong> Cats is a new project under active
   development</strong>.
-Feedback and contributions are welcomed as we look to improve the it.
+Feedback and contributions are welcomed as we look to improve it.
 This project is evolving quickly and we are making no guarantees about stability until a 1.0 release is made (current est. around Q3 2016).</p> </div>